wendyverdonk93/docs/content/faq/api/difference-between-status-and-transaction-status.md

 read_more: "."
 ---

+On [API](/api/) level this is most commonly illustrated as:

+```
+    "status": "",
+    "financial_status": "",
+```

 The _status_ is related status of the webshop order.
 In your MultiSafepay Control, this is referred to as the _Order Status_.

 The _financial status_ is related to the payout of of the transaction.
 In your MultiSafepay Control, this is referred to as the _Status_.

-On [API](/api/) level this can be seen as:

-```
-    "status": "",
-    "financial_status": "",
-```